Rebecca Lemov

 Areas of Research: Science & Technology Studies, Technology & Society, Media Studies, Human Sciences

-Rebecca teaches courses on brainwashing and technologies of mind control, as well as the history of the social and human sciences more broadly.
-A Visiting Scholar at the Max Planck Institute for the History of Science in Berlin in 2010-11, and again in 2013-14, she continues in two working groups there, on the Sciences of the Archive and Historicizing Big Data.
+Rebecca teaches courses on the history and future of big data; animal studies; human experiments; and technologies of mind control, as well as the history of the social and human sciences more broadly.
+A Visiting Scholar at the Max Planck Institute for the History of Science in Berlin in 2010-11, and again in 2013-14, she took part in two working groups there, on the Sciences of the Archive and Historicizing Big Data.
 Her doctoral work was at U.C.
 Berkeley in Anthropology and she graduated from Yale University where she studied English literature.

 Books